All comparisonsTime Tracking Tools

 TrackingTime

-Zoho Projects fails first because it requires setting up and managing full project workflows before tracking time.
+Zoho Projects fails first because it requires managing full project workflows before working as a standalone tool before tracking time.

 Verdict